Fasman Yeshiva High School: Facilities

 Fasman Yeshiva High School is located on a 13 acre campus shared with Hebrew Theological College and Hillel Torah North Suburban Day School.
 The Administration Building (built 1954) includes a dining hall, auditorium, "the 2nd floor", library, dormitory and classrooms.
 The science laboratory, bookstore and game room are also in this building.
 The Beis Midrash building (built 1957) includes a large study hall as well as additional classrooms, an auditorium, and a fitness room.
 Recently, Rothner Family Gymnasium was built to serve as the home to the Varsity and Junior Varsity Basketball teams as well as being a facility available to students throughout the day.
 Sports facilities include the Rothner Family Gymnasium, a full-size outdoor basketball court, softball field, and a soccer field.

 Academics

 General Studies Department

-FYHS's general education program includes Advanced Placement college-level courses in biology, calculus, AP US Government and Politics, U.S. history, Physics, and English.
+FYHS's general education program includes Advanced Placement college-level courses in biology, calculus, US Government and Politics, U.S. history, Physics, and English.
 However, certain Advanced Placement offerings vary from year to year, As of the 2020-2021 school year, there are eleven advanced placement classes that are offered.
 Students are required to take a minimum of two years of modern, conversational Hebrew.